pjbiggs/Massey203311/Week8/Week8.md

 The lecture introduced the motivation for doing these kinds of studies, and described the **very important conceptual difference between metabarcoding and metagenomics**.
 Next an overview of metabarcoding was discussed as was the 16S rRNA amplicon, and some initial ideas about how we work with sequence diversity to make OTUs (operational taxonomic units).

-We then swtiched tack to looking at software - from a historical point of view - with QIIME, mothur and Usearch being mentioned before turning or focus to DADA2 within the `R` environment.
+We then switched tack to looking at software - from a historical point of view - with QIIME, mothur and Usearch being mentioned before turning or focus to DADA2 within the `R` environment.
 Finally some challenges were mentioned, which is a theme further developed in the tutorial.

 So, now on to the practical...